Phenylsilane: Uses

 The use of phenylsilane proceeds with retention of configuration at the phosphine.
 For example, cyclic chiral tertiary phosphine oxides can be reduced to cyclic tertiary phosphines.

 Phenylsilane combines with caesium fluoride to give the ate complex [PhSiFH3]−.
 This species functions as a hydride donor, reducing 4-oxazolium salts to 4-oxazolines.

+Phenylsilane has been used as a hydride donor in synthetic enzymes.